 Programmatic alignment is a determining factor in this funding program.
 Proposals to this program must address objectives described in the following sections.
-Proposals should align with NASA missions and research as well as national NASA EPSCOR objectives and program elements described in the current solicitation (to be released on NSPIRES in mid-October).
-Proposals should address NASA Kentucky EPSCOR program objectives and contribute to significant research capabilities in the state.

-Proposals should be aligned with NASA missions and technical priorities.
-Proposers must show evidence of collaboration with NASA researchers via letters of support.
+- Proposals should align with NASA missions, technical goals, and the FY25 NASA EPSCoR Research Topics as well as national NASA EPSCoR objectives and program elements described in the current solicitation (to be released on NSPIRES in mid-October). - Proposals should address Kentucky's NASA EPSCoR program objectives and contribute to significant and sustained NASA-related research capabilities and infrastructure in the state that will be well-positioned to compete for follow-on funding. - Proposers must show evidence of collaboration with NASA researchers, including letters of support.
 For the pre-proposal process, formal letters of support are not required, but encouraged.
 Proposers should allow for time required to obtain NASA support letters.
+In addition to the proposal team's existing NASA collaborators, it is highly recommended that proposers connect with NASA points of contact relevant to their research as listed in the FY25 NASA EPSCOR Research Topics and explore additional NASA and industry collaboration. - Proposers should define their alignment with NASA priorities using the NASA Technology Taxonomy and NASA Center and Mission Directorate areas of interest.
+Proposers may browse NASA Techport to review related studies and consider potential research task objectives to incorporate in their project.

-In addition to a researcher's existing NASA collaborators, it is highly recommended that proposers connect with NASA points of contact relevant to their research as listed in the NASA focus areas Appendix B included in the current solicitation (NASA EPSCOR RA FY24 Focus Areas).
-Proposers should describe their alignment with NASA priorities using the NASA Technology Taxonomy and explore additional collaboration by reviewing the NASA EPSCOR RA FY24 Focus Areas for NASA Center and Mission Directorate areas of interest.
-Proposers may browse NASA Technort to review related studies and the NASA EPSCOR R3 FY24 Topics list for ideas about potential research task objectives that could be incorporated in their project.
-These documents are available under "Proposal Resources" on the NASA KY EPSCOR web page.
+Relevant documents are linked under "Proposal Resources" on the NASA KY EPSCOR web page.